The-LukeZ/twitter-x-discord-forwarder/README.md

    - `BEARER_TOKEN`: Your Twitter API Bearer Token
    - `DISCORD_WEBHOOK_ID`: Your Discord Webhook ID
    - `DISCORD_WEBHOOK_TOKEN`: Your Discord Webhook Token
+   - `DISCORD_WEBHOOK_THREAD_ID`: (Optional) Your Discord Webhook Thread ID if you want to post in a specific thread/post.
    - `WORKER_SECRET`: A random string to secure your endpoint (for manual triggering) If not set, manual triggering will be disabled.

-5. Create a KV namespace in Cloudflare and bind it to the Worker in `wrangler.jsonc` as `TWITTER_DISCORD_FORWARDER_KV` (literally just )
+5. Create a KV namespace in Cloudflare and bind it to the Worker in `wrangler.jsonc` as `TWITTER_DISCORD_FORWARDER_KV`.

+6. Fill in the other placeholders in `wrangler.jsonc`.

-5. Login with Wrangler using `pnpx wrangler login`.
+7. Login with Wrangler using `pnpx wrangler login`.

-6. Deploy the Worker with `pnpm run deploy`.
+8. Deploy the Worker with `pnpm run deploy`.

 ## License